-In a similar way to unix shells, cmsh sources dotfiles upon start-up in both batch and interactive mode.
+In a similar way to unix shells, cmsh sources dotfiles, if they exist, upon start-up in both batch and interactive mode.
 In the following list of dotfiles, a setting in the file that is in the shorter path will override a setting in the file with the longer path (i.e.: "shortest path overrides"):

 - ~/.cm/cmsh/.cmshrc

-- \sim /.cm/.cmshrc
+- ~/.cm/.cmshrc

-- \sim /.cmshrc
+- ~/.cmshrc

-If there is no dotfile for the user, then the file /etc/cmshrc, which is accessible to all users, is sourced, and its settings used.
+If there is no dotfile for the user, then, if it exists, the file /etc/cmshrc, which is accessible to all users, is sourced, and its settings used.

 Sourcing settings is convenient when defining command aliases.
 Command aliases can be used to abbreviate longer commands.
-For example, putting the following in .cmshrc allows the ds command to be used as an alias for device status:
+For example, putting the following in .cmshrc would allow lv to be used as an alias for device list virtualnode:

 '''

-alias ds device status
+alias lv device list virtualnode

 '''